Zhongqi-F/Sim-FAST/README.md

 ## Simulator For Active STructures (Sim-FAST)

-This is an educational code package for active structures, including tensegrity, origami, trusses, mechanisms, metamaterials, and many others. **Please ensure running in MATLAB 2024a or newer version!**
+This is an educational and research code package for active structures, including tensegrity, origami, trusses, mechanisms, metamaterials, and many others. **Please ensure running in MATLAB 2024a or newer version!**

 The following Intro Figure shows some working examples.